-Your kids will have fun making fuzzy Easter chick crafts.
-Eggs and chickens are springtime symbols.
+Your kids will have fun making Easter chick crafts.

-First you will need to make a pompom out of yarn.
-To make it: Cut a piece of yarn about six inches long.
-Set it aside.
+To make the soft fuzzy chick you will need to make a pompom.
+Cut a 6-inch piece of yarn and set aside.

 Take the end of the yarn that is still on the ball wrap it around three of your fingers.
 Continue to wrap the yarn about thirty times.
 You might need to wrap more or less to make a fluffy pompom.

 Cut the folded yarn.
 Trim so that the pieces of yarn are the same length, but don’t trim too much.
-You want your pompom to be fluffy.
+You want your pompom to be big and round.

 Place your pompom in half of a plastic egg.

 Cut circles from black paper for the eyes.
 Or you could use small wiggly eyes.